 Another interesting Pinterest prediction is ‘Lake it ’til you make it’, which means people will be trading beachfront holidays for inland lake swims, with Gen X and Boomers driving this freshwater travel trend.

-Searches for ‘lake resorts’, ‘lake home plans’ and ‘summer lake aesthetic’ are all set to make a splash when it comes to travel trends for 2022.
+Searches for ‘lake resorts’, ‘lake home plans’ and ‘summer lake aesthetic’ are all set to make a splash when it comes to the latest travel trends.

 This is good news for British travellers as there are over 40,000 lakes in the UK.
 The mighty Loch Ness in Scotland is the largest lake by volume, containing more fresh water than all the lakes in England and Wales combined.